apcl-research/human_attention_localize_c_bugs/README.md

 #### Outputs
 - `all` directory: contains metrics for all tasks (not divided by accuracy or confidence)
   - `L1_H5_Where_Accuracy` directory: contains metrics and plots for tasks divided by `Where_Accuracy` where the low threshold is <= 1 and the high threshold is >= 5.
 Measures differences between low and high groups.
-  - `L1_H5_Where_Confidence` directory: contains metrics and plots for tasks divided by `Where_Confiderce` where the low threshold is <= 1 and the high threshold is >= 5.
+  - `L1_H5_Where_Confidence` directory: contains metrics and plots for tasks divided by `Where_Confidence` where the low threshold is <= 1 and the high threshold is >= 5.
 Measures differences between low and high groups.
   - `L2_H4_Where_Accuracy` directory: contains metrics and plots for tasks divided by `Where_Accuracy` where the low threshold is <= 2 and the high threshold is >= 4.
 Measures differences between low and high groups.
   - `L2_H4_Where_Confidence` directory: contains metrics and plots for tasks divided by `Where_Confidence` where the low threshold is <= 2 and the high threshold is >= 4.
 Measures differences between low and high groups.
   - `{name_of_pkl_file}_all.csv`: summary of 5 metrics: number of fixations, number of unique lines fixated on, regression rate, number of unique methods fixated on, mean fixation duration.
 There are mean, medians, mins, maxs, and stddevs for each metric calculated across all tasks.
 Ex: number of fixations for p10_ladybug + number of fixations for p2_stonefly + ... / total number of tasks = mean number of fixations